aslihanhasar/print-letter/README.md

 # Letter printng

-### This program print stars as letter A and letter B.
+### This program prints stars as letter A and letter B.

 ---